IamjustaOversizedKidddoo/CODE-NOIR/README.md

 MONOREPO
 ```

-The objective is not simply to process more files.
+The goal isn't simply to process more files.

-It is to prevent repository size from overwhelming the user's understanding.
+**It's to prevent repository size from overwhelming the user's understanding.**

 ---

-# User Journey
+# 🧭 User Journey

-The intended experience follows a clear progression:
+The intended experience follows a guided progression:

 ```text
 ┌─────────────────────┐